 He was chosen as legal adviser to the Economics and Industry Standing Committee of the Legislative Assembly of the Western Australian Parliament for its Inquiry into the 2011 Kimberley Ultramarathon fire.

-His national reputation in insurance law was recognised in 2006 when he was awarded the Australian Insurance Law Association’s annual Insurance Law Prize for substantial contribution to insurance law and insurance law education.
+In 2006 he was awarded the Australian Insurance Law Association’s annual, and national, Insurance Law Prize for substantial contribution to insurance law and insurance law education.

 |Supreme Court of South Australia||admitted October 1995|